 What could that mean for the EU’s institutions and structure?

 The executive power of the EU should evolve towards an improved and clearer understanding between the European Commission and the European Council.
-The European Council is the body you need for some of these far-reaching and controversial long-term decisions, and the European Commission brings the thinking power and executive follow up, together with its capacity to think for Europe as a whole.
+The European Council is the body you need for some of these far-reaching, controversial long-term decisions and the European Commission brings the thinking power and executive follow up, together with its capacity to think for Europe as a whole.
 This is what Jacques Delors did brilliantly between 1985 and 1995.
 He did not need to be a Spitzenkandidat to be a very effective and respected European leader, an embodiment of the European project.
 He also smartly used the European Council for its authority.
 Authority and visibility are essential qualities that national leaders bring to make sure decisions are credible and can be acted upon.
 But of course this requires political commitment from national leaders who should see themselves as part of Europe and Europe as the common good, and for them to say this back home.

 Looking 30 years ahead is about talking about dilemmas and choices frankly because the 440 million Europeans remaining in the EU are not crazy or stupid – they’re voters